How to Pay for Nursing Home; Assisted Living Facility; or Home Health Care?

 ELDER NEEDS LAW ATTORNEY

-Long-term care insurance gained popularity in the 1990s and early 2000s when policies were affordable and the products were relatively new.
-More recently, LTC insurance carriers discovered they had severely underestimated future payouts and have tightened their underwriting standards.
-As a result, this insurance, while not impossible to obtain, has become increasingly difficult and unaffordable for many Floridians.
-That being said, if you can afford one of these LTC policies, we strongly encourage you to do so.
+LTC insurance gained popularity in the 1990s and early 2000s because the products were affordable and relatively new.
+More recently, LTC insurance carriers discovered they severely underestimated what they would eventually need to pay out, and have significantly tightened their underwriting standards as a result.
+This insurance, while not impossible to obtain, has become increasingly difficult and unaffordable for many Floridians.
+That being said, if you can afford one of these LTC policies, we would strongly encourage you to do so.
+Our guide on long term care insurance basics covers what to look for in a policy and what questions to ask before purchasing.
+Feel free to contact our office and we can put you in touch with a long term care insurance broker that we trust.

 3. VA Benefits